 • Capital Investment: The total capital investment depends on plant capacity, technology, and location.
 This investment covers land acquisition, site preparation, and necessary infrastructure.

-• Equipment Costs: Equipment costs, such as those for furnaces, forming machines, annealing lehrs, inspection machines, and automated packaging systems, represent a significant portion of capital expenditure.
+• Equipment Costs: Equipment costs, such as those for batch mixing and handling systems, glass melting furnaces, forming machines and moulds, annealing lehrs, inspection and quality control systems, and automated packaging and palletising units, represent a significant portion of capital expenditure.
 The scale of production and automation level will determine the total cost of machinery.

-• Raw Material Expenses: Raw materials, including silica sand, soda ash, limestone, alumina, cullet (recycled glass), and various additives to modify properties like color and strength, are a major part of operating costs.
+• Raw Material Expenses: Raw materials, including silica sand and soda ash, are a major part of operating costs.
 Long-term contracts with reliable suppliers will help mitigate price volatility and ensure a consistent supply of materials.

 • Infrastructure and Utilities: Costs associated with land acquisition, construction, and utilities (electricity, water, steam) must be considered in the financial plan.